 8 February to 6 May 2018

-This exhibition, realized with works generously loaned by the artist’s estate, as well as with pieces from Switzerland and abroad, provides examples that reflect all periods of his oeuvre.
+The exhibition has been realized with works generously loaned by the artist’s estate, as well as with pieces from Switzerland and abroad.
+It combines all periods in the oeuvre of this artist.